Our school SENCo is: Mrs Alison Haggar, who can be contacted on 01702 478570

 - Our Accessibility Plan (statutory requirement) describes the actions the school has taken to increase access to the environment, the curriculum and to printed information and is available via the school website.

-A number of strategies are in place to enable effective pupils’ transition.
-These include, on entry:
+- A number of strategies are in place to enable effective pupils’ transition.
+These include:

 - Parent/carers are invited to a meeting at the school and are provided with a range of information to support them in enabling their child to settle into the school routine.

-- The Assistant Head – Inclusion meets with all new parents of pupils who are known to have SEND to allow concerns to be raised and solutions to any perceived challenges to be located prior to entry, and additional transition opportunities are provided for those pupils who need it.
+- The SENCo meets with all new parents of pupils who are known to have SEND to allow concerns to be raised and solutions to any perceived challenges to be located prior to entry, and additional transition opportunities are provided for those pupils who need it.

 - If pupils are transferring from another setting, the previous school records will be requested immediately and a meeting set up with parents to identify and reduce any concerns.

 - Transition to the next school, preparation for adulthood and independent living: